 God’s promise to Abraham had two components, one physical and the other spiritual.
-Under a special relationship with God, Israel was established from Abraham’s descendants to reveal God to the world and teach his ways.
+Under a special relationship with God, Israel was established from Abraham’s descendants to reveal God to the world and teach His ways.
 Their unique national culture was designed to foreshadow events and spiritual concepts pertaining to the later part of the promise which involved the redemption and salvation for all mankind through one man - a descendant of Abraham’s - Jesus Christ.
 They portrayed in physical terms the spiritual richness of His Kingdom that would later be available for all of mankind including the ancient Israelites and the Jews when they are resurrected and accept Christ as their saviour.
 Ancient Israel was established under the old covenant with its material blessings as a forerunner and shadow - of a much greater Kingdom whose subjects, under a new and better covenant, will have access to eternal life.
 A shadow is a vague and imperfect image of the object from which it is cast.
 It gives a general impression of what to expect.

 They were a nation of slaves rescued from Egypt and brought into a wilderness where they were willingly bound in an exclusive relationship with their God by a covenant that was more than a legal agreement, it was a marriage agreement.
 Israel was symbolically married to God foreshadowing the future relationship that individuals will have as the bride of Christ.
 Prior to saving them out of Egypt God proposed to Israel, “Wherefore say unto the children of Israel, I am the LORD, and I will bring you out from under the burdens of the Egyptians, and I will rid you out of their bondage, and I will redeem you with a stretched out arm, and with great judgments: And I will take you to me for a people, and I will be to you a God: and ye shall know that I am the LORD your God, which bringeth you out from under the burdens of the Egyptians.”
 (Exodus 6:6-7).

-It is important to understand the difference between the law, judgments and the covenant.
+It is important to understand the difference between the law, stautes, judgments and the covenant.
 Basically the law is a set of rules established by an authority and statutes are define how those laws are applied in any given situation whereas judgments are guidelines on how to apply that law in situations that need to be adjudicated with the help of a judge.
 A covenant on the other hand is a mutual agreement, or contract between parties and may be conditional.
 For example one party may agree to provide an income, or reward, to another party on condition that other party performs certain work.

 At Mt Sinai God repeated His proposal in which Israel would receive His blessings and protection conditional to their obedience to His law.
 Having defined the law and how it was to be applied, He got Moses to draw up the covenant accordingly.
-God’s law is spiritaul (Romans 7:14) and applies throughout the universe to both the human and spiritual realms.
+God’s law is spiritaul (Romans 7:14) and applies throughout the universe in both the human and spiritual realms.
 In order to prevent any misunderstanding He provided the Israelites with a separate codified version of the law in His own hand writing to which the covenant related.
 He did this forty days later, in stone to emphasize both the separateness and permanence of His law as opposed to the covenant (Exodus 24:18, 31:18).
-The covenant was a temporary agreement written as a scroll on parchment, made specifically with Israel and no one else, in order to demonstrate the benefits of keeping God’s laws to other nations.
+The covenant was an agreement written as a scroll on parchment, made specifically with Israel and no one else, in order to demonstrate the benefits of keeping God’s laws to other nations.
 Because it was a separate and conditional it could be annulled if one of the parties failed to fulfill their obligations without affecting the law.
 Although the covenant related to the law it was an entirely separate legal document that served an entirely different purpose.
 The law was not conditional, but covenant was conditional.

 Old Covenant Marriage

-The old covenant with Israel was a mutual agreement between Him and the people of Israel whom He had taken in marriage, to cherish, provide for and to protect.
-They in turn promised to be faithful to God and obedient to His law.
+The old covenant with Israel was a mutual agreement between God and the people of Israel whom He had taken in marriage, to cherish, provide for and to protect.
+They in turn promised to be faithful to Him and obedient to His law.
 The blessings He provided were conditional to their faithfulness and obedience.
 Because Israel did not keep to their side of the agreement they eventually lost the blessings.
-Even before the blood used to seal the covenant was barely dry the people of Israel had built a golden calf and worshipped before it committing what amounted to spiritual adultery “And the LORD said unto Moses, Go, get thee down; for thy people, which thou broughtest out of the land of Egypt, have corrupted themselves: They have turned aside quickly out of the way which I commanded them: they have made them a molten calf, and have worshipped it, and have sacrificed thereunto, and said, These be thy gods, O Israel, which have brought thee up out of the land of Egypt”(Exodus 32:7-8).
+Even before the blood used to seal the covenant was barely dry the people had built a golden calf and committed what amounted to spiritual adultery “And the LORD said unto Moses, Go, get thee down; for thy people, which thou broughtest out of the land of Egypt, have corrupted themselves: They have turned aside quickly out of the way which I commanded them: they have made them a molten calf, and have worshipped it, and have sacrificed thereunto, and said, These be thy gods, O Israel, which have brought thee up out of the land of Egypt”(Exodus 32:7-8).

-Despite Israel’s behavior God decided to continue working with Israel rather than destroy them and start afresh (verse 10).
-He continued to bless them when they obeyed, fulfilling His side of the marriage agreement and His earlier promise to Abraham that He would make his descendants a great nation that would be blessed, (Genesis 12:2).
-Consequently Israel reached its peak of wealth and power in the times of King David and his son Solomon fulfilling the first part of His promise to Abraham.
-However, when Israel reverted back to idol worship God separated them into two nations, Israel and Judah (I Kings 11 and 12).
-Because Israel continued to reject Him, God removed His protection from them and they were conquered by Assyria and scattered throughout the nations of the world.
+The kingdom was divided into two nations, Israel and Judah (I Kings 11 and 12) and God removed His protection from Israel who were consequently conquered by Assyria and scattered throughout the nations of the world.
 As far as God was concerned the marriage covenant with Israel was ended - it ended in divorce, “Turn, O backsliding children, saith the LORD; for I am married unto you:” (Jeremiah 3:14).
 And, “… I saw, when for all the causes whereby backsliding Israel committed adultery I had put her away, and given her a bill of divorce; yet her treacherous sister Judah feared not, but went and played the harlot also.”
 (Jeremiah 3:8).

 In legal terms a covenant can be established in perpetuity (forever) on the basis that all parties intend to keep their part of the agreement, but if one party continuously and blatantly abuses the agreement beyond reason to make the agreement unworkable the covenant can be annulled.
 In the case of a marriage covenant it can be terminated through a bill of divorce or by the death of one of the espoused.

 Although Judah continued to be faithful in the marriage arrangement for a while longer they eventually succumbed to the same sort of spiritual adultery that had been Israel’s downfall.
 When God removed His protection Judah was conquered by the Babylonians.
 “Surely as a wife treacherously departeth from her husband, so have ye dealt treacherously with me, O house of Israel, saith the LORD.”
 (Jeremiah 3:20).
 In order to fulfill His promise to Abraham God allowed a remnant to return to Judea.
 A few centuries later it was into this remnant that Christ was born to fulfill the second part of God’s promise to Abraham.
 He had promised that through one of Abraham’s descendants all families (nations) of the world would be blessed.